Linda Benedict, Prinyawiwatkul, Witoon | 5/18/2012 8:09:32 PM

 An emphasis has been development of healthier foods with reduced sodium, fat and cholesterol and increased fiber.

-“We try to put healthful components into the foods that people already enjoy eating,” Finley said.
+“We try to put healthful components in foods that people already enjoy eating,” Finley said.

-Professor Joan King developed a process to increase resistant starch in rice and sweet potato starch and showed how functionality of sweet potato and rice starch can be altered with addition of amino acids.
+Joan King, professor, developed a process to increase resistant starch in rice and sweet potatoes and showed how functionality of sweet potato and rice starch can be altered with the addition of amino acids.
 She also discovered that lutein could be extracted more easily from corn.

-Professor Jack Losso has developed bread enriched with fenugreek, a plant believed to have medicinal value.
+Jack Losso, professor, has developed a bread enriched with fenugreek, a plant believed to have medicinal value.
 Clinical trials at the Pennington Biomedical Research Center have shown that consuming two slices of the bread increased insulin sensitivity in individuals with diabetes.
-Losso has taken the collagen from alligator carcasses and found uses for the cosmetic and food industry.
-He has a patent for collagen isolation from calcified tissue.

-Professor Witoon Prinyawiwatkul is developing salt substitute mixtures that will help reduce people’s daily sodium intake.
+Witoon Prinyawiwatkul, professor, is developing salt substitute mixtures that will help reduce people’s daily sodium intake.
 His work has shown that more than 35 percent of salt in the diet could be replaced with no-sodium salts in various food formulations without compromising sensory acceptability.

 Prinyawiwatkul and his international collaborators in Thailand, Mexico and Honduras are developing sensory methods appropriate for children.
 This is important because children and adults differ in their acceptance and preference of various food products.

 Finley and a team have identified a bitterness blocking compound that can be used in a number of food applications without creating off flavor.
-For instance, it can be used to remove the “beany” flavor of soy beverages without having to add a high level of sugar and to spray on vegetables such as broccoli, Swiss chard and collard greens to mask the bitterness, thus making these products more appealing.
+For instance, it can be used to improve flavor of sport rehydration drinks, to remove the “beany” flavor of soy beverages without having to add a high level of sugar, and to spray on vegetables such as broccoli, Swiss chard and collard greens to mask the bitterness, thus making these products more appealing.